josemvcerqueira/metaschool/sponsored-tx/README.md

 ```

 ## Create an Account on Shinami

+For an in-depth walkthrough guide click [here](https://docs.shinami.com/docs/sponsored-transaction-typescript-tutorial-copy).

+Below is a summary of the guide above.

 1. Create an account on [Shinami](https://www.shinami.com/)
 2. Create a Fund under Gas Station